JetBrains/teamcity-documentation/topics/ssh-keys-management.md

 ## SSH Key Usage

-See [SSH Agent](ssh-agent.md) for usage from within the build scripts.

-The uploaded key can be used in a VCS root.
-SSH key is used on the server and is also passed to the agent in case [agent-side checkout](vcs-checkout-mode.md#agent-checkout) is configured.
+For the information on using SSH keys from within the build scripts, see the following documentation article: [SSH Agent](ssh-agent.md).

-During the build with agent-side checkout, the Git plugin downloads the key from the server to the agent.
-It temporarily saves the key on the agent's file system and removes it after `git fetch/clone` is completed.
+If you configure the [agent-side checkout](vcs-checkout-mode.md#agent-checkout), the server passes SSH keys to agents.
+During a build, the Git plugin downloads the key from the server to the agent, and removes this key after `git fetch/clone` is complete.

-> The key is removed for security reasons: for example, the tests executed by the build can leave some malicious code that will access the build agent file system and acquire the key.
+> Keys are removed from agents for security reasons.
+For example, the tests executed by the build can leave some malicious code that will access the build agent file system and acquire the key.
 However, tests cannot get the key directly since it is removed by the time they are running.
 It makes it harder but not impossible to steal the key.
 Therefore, the agent must also be secure.
 >
 {type="note"}